-The Federal Communications Commission (FCC) announced that the Chinese state-sponsored hacking group Salt Typhoon has launched a sophisticated cyber espionage campaign against the U.S. telecommunications providers, compromising sensitive systems and exposing critical vulnerabilities.
+In the U.S., the Federal Communications Commission (FCC) amplified this alert, announcing that the Chinese state-sponsored hacking group Salt Typhoon has launched attacks against not only U.S. telecommunications providers but also a wide range of critical infrastructure sectors, including government, energy, and transportation systems.
 The group, active since at least 2019, has targeted major telecom companies like AT&T, Verizon, and T-Mobile, gaining access to private and classified communications.

 Recent cybersecurity analyses indicate that Salt Typhoon’s activities have compromised communications systems across multiple countries, including the U.S., South Africa, Thailand, and Italy.
 The group is said to have recorded conversations of senior U.S. officials and obtained metadata from legal wiretaps.